Complications of HIV Infection continued...

 It is now possible to switch patients to better tolerated alternatives, including tenofovir, Taiwo tells WebMD.
 But there are some "lingering concerns" about its long-term effects on bones and kidneys, so it is a subject of ongoing study.

-There are conflicting reports about the potential risks of abacavir, particularly related to cardiovascular problems.
+There are conflicting reports about the potential risks of abacavir, particularly related to heart problems.
 Severe allergic reactions are also possible.
 But for the most part, it’s possible to identify risk through genetic testing, Taiwo says.

 HIV Complications With NNRTIs

 Efavirenz is a non-nucleoside reverse transcriptase inhibitor (NNRTI) that is included in most initial regimens.
 Central nervous system side effects, including nightmares or trouble sleeping, are a common problem with this drug, Taiwo says.
 But this complication tends to go away by itself.
-Patients with seizures or depression may suffer more severe symptoms, however.
+People with seizures or depression may suffer more severe symptoms, however.
 "More recently, there are reports that efavirenz can affect metabolism of vitamin D," Taiwo says.

 The big issue with another NNRTI, nevirapine, is its potential impact on the liver -- particularly in patients with high counts of CD4, immune system cells that HIV attacks.
 Some patients may also experience severe and potentially life-threatening allergic reactions.
 However, unlike some other medications, nevirapine has few effects on lipids, which can be an issue if cardiovascular problems are a concern.
-In fact, nevirapine increases levels of good cholesterol (HDL) in some patients.
+In fact, nevirapine increases levels of good cholesterol (HDL) in some people.